suffolklibraries/sljekyll/_events/sudbury-2019-02-08-harry-potter-night.md

 Come along to the library in costume or your best muggle outfit for our fifth annual children's Harry Potter Night!

 Enjoy a Sorting Hat ceremony, Platform 3/4, craft activities, refreshments and much more.

+Advance booking by contacting the library is essential.